-In the 2009-10 school year, Ohio schools spent over $52 million dollars on fruit and vegetables for school lunches. … Read More about Connect with Schools and Students
+In the 2009-10 school year, Ohio schools spent over $52 million dollars on fruit and vegetables for school lunches. … More about Farmers & Producers about Connect with Schools and Students

-Ohio State Medical Students Create School Garden Outreach Program Across degree program at Ohio State, students want to … Read More about Ohio Success Stories
+Ohio State Medical Students Create School Garden Outreach Program Across degree program at Ohio State, students want to … More Ohio Success Stories about Ohio Success Stories

 Students gain access to healthy, local foods as well as education opportunities such as school gardens, cooking lessons and farm field trips.
 Farm to school empowers children and their families to make informed food choices while strengthening the local economy and contributing to vibrant communities.